cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 It is easy to see, that due to the memoization of the found suffix links and transitions the total time for finding all suffix links and transitions will be linear.

 For an illustration of the concept refer to slide number 103 of the [Stanford slides](http://web.stanford.edu/class/archive/cs/cs166/cs166.1166/lectures/02/Slides02.pdf).

+### BFS-based construction

+Instead of computing transitions and suffix links with recursive calls of `go` and `get_link` to each other, it is possible to compute them for all vertices at once with an approach that is similar in nature to the Knuth-Morris-Pratt algorithm (which, in itself, is a special case of Aho-Corasick when the dictionary only contains a single string).

+This approach has some advantages over the one described above as instead of the total length $m$ its running time would depend on the number of vertices $n$ in a trie.
+Moreover, it is possible to adapt it for large alphabets with persistent array data structure, thus making construction time $O(n \log k)$ instead of $O(mk)$, which is a significant improvement granted that $m$ may go up to $n^2$.

+Algorithm is based on mathematical induction and the fact that BFS traverses vertices in order of increasing length.
+Thus, by induction on the length of the vertex we may assume that when we're in a vertex $v$, its suffix link $u = link[v]$ is already successfully computed, and for all vertices with shorter length transitions from them are also fully computed.

+Assume that at the moment we stand in a vertex $v$ and consider a character $c$.
+We essentially have two cases:

+1. $go[v][c] = -1$.
+In this case, we may assign $go[v][c] = go[u][c]$, which is already known due to induction assumption;
+2. $go[v][c] = w$ and $w \neq -1$.
+In this case, we may assign $link[w] = go[u][c]$.

+In this way, we spend $O(1)$ time per each pair of a vertex and a character, making the running time $O(nk)$.
+Major overhead here comes from the fact that we copy a lot of transitions from $u$, while remaining transitions form a tree and sum up to $n-1$ over all vertices.
+To avoid the copying of $go[u][c]$, we may use persistent array data structure (for example, implemented with persistent segment tree on top of array of size $k$), using which we initially copy $go[u]$ into $go[v]$ and then only update values for characters in which the transition would differ.
+This leads to the $O(n \log k)$ algorithm.

 ## Applications